Het-Joshi/blog/_posts/2023-02-23-Why_your_data_imp.md

 <br>

 Hello there, my dear reader!
 Today, we're going to talk about a very important topic - `data privacy`!
-Now, I know what you're thinking - "Oh no, not another boring article about `data privacy` and `security`!"
+Now, I know what you're thinking - "Oh no, not another boring article about data privacy and `security`!"
 But hold on just a minute, because I promise you, this is going to be a fun and informative read!

 ## The what and why

 First of all, let's start with the basics.
-What is `data privacy`, and why does it matter?
+What is data privacy, and why does it matter?
 Well, data privacy refers to the `protection` of an individual's personal information, such as their name, address, phone number, and other `sensitive data`, from being accessed or shared without their consent.
 And why does it matter?
 Well, think about it - your personal information is like your own little treasure trove.
 It contains details about your life,